-Located in unincorporated Coahoma County, Mississippi.
+It is located in unincorporated Coahoma County, Mississippi.
 The 99-acre (400,000 m2) campus lies in an agrarian setting along Clarksdale-Friars Point Road near the Mississippi River.
 The administration of CCC also operates Coahoma Early College High School (formerly Coahoma Agricultural High School).
-In addition to Coahoma County, the district considers Bolivar, Quitman, Tallahatchie, and Tunica counties as in-district.
+In addition to Coahoma County, the district considers Bolivar, Quitman, Tallahatchie, and Tunica counties in-district.
 Its service area was established on July 1, 1995.

 The following residence halls serve the student body:

 Friends Residence Hall (for men): It has a capacity of 122 students.
 It was built in 1983, and 2006 received renovation work.

 McKinley C. Martin Residence Hall (for women): The two-story building has a capacity of 56 students.
 It was named after the third president of CCC and was constructed in 2014.